simonw/datasette-auth-github/README.md

     $ GITHUB_CLIENT_ID=XXX GITHUB_CLIENT_SECRET=YYY datasette \
         fixtures.db -m metadata.json

 Note that hard-coding secrets in `metadata.json` is a bad idea as they will be visible to anyone who can navigate to `/-/metadata`.
-Instead, we use a new mechanism for [adding secret plugin configuration options](https://datasette.readthedocs.io/en/latest/plugins.html#secret-configuration-values).
+Instead, we use Datasette's mechanism for [adding secret plugin configuration options](https://datasette.readthedocs.io/en/latest/plugins.html#secret-configuration-values).

 By default anonymous users will still be able to interact with Datasette.
 If you wish all users to have to sign in with a GitHub account first, add this to your ``metadata.json``: